shacharm2/CarND-Capstone/README.md

-    It was

-   Various database have been tried seperately and finally combined to a single training dataset:
+   Various databases have been tried, first seperately and finally combined to a single training dataset:

    * BDD-Nexar database by [Berkeley deep drive](https://bdd-data.berkeley.edu/)
      * An extractor for traffic lights and condition has been built to extract images